 The Second Estate

-This is our mortal life.
-Accepting God’s plan in mortality—because of the inherent goodness of our souls—as we face trials, pain, and spiritual hardship is one of the many tests required to keep this estate.
-Success in this life prepares us to receive our Third Estate.
-During this second estate, repentance is essential.
-Christ made it possible for us to repent, change, and return to Him.
+The second estate refers to mortal life.
+Accepting God’s plan because of the inherent goodness within us, even as we face trials and spiritual hardship, is one of the many tests that allow us to keep this estate.
+Christ made it possible for us to repent, change, and return to God—making repentance essential during this stage.

 “The invitation to repent is rarely a voice of chastisement but rather a loving appeal to turn around and to ‘re-turn’ toward God.
 It is the beckoning of a loving Father and His Only Begotten Son to be more than we are, to reach up to a higher way of life, to change, and to feel the happiness of keeping the commandments.
 Being disciples of Christ, we rejoice in the blessing of repenting and the joy of being forgiven.
 They become part of us, shaping the way we think and feel.”
 [1]